davidgk/zicky/README.md

 # Zicky
-Zicky helps you to track errors on your TDD session over smart contracts developed with Solidity, enhancing the way to find errors and avoiding back and forth with remix tool.
+Zicky helps you to track errors on your TDD session over smart contracts developed with Solidity, enhancing the way to find errors and avoiding most of the time, the back and forth with remix tool.

 ## Requirements for compile
 * We use this to compile Smart contracts developed under Solc 0.8.9